 This was a very tall, verticle rock that towered over all other hills.
 Eons ago the mountains and hills were formed, when the earth was young.
 But this tall, verticle rock, as told by the Miwok people, magically appeared overnight.
 One day it was an ordinary flat rock, but overnight it rose and stretched until it poked through the clouds above the tallest treetops.

 The story began years ago when one late summer afternoon, a boy and girl were playing in a stream that crossed through their valley.
 At the end of the day they climbed out of the water and shivered in the cool air.

 "I'm cold," said the boy to his sister.

 "Look at that rock over there," said the sister.
 "The sun's shining on it.
 That moss on top looks as soft as a blanket."

 So they climbed on top of the rock, stretched out on the thick green moss, and fell asleep under the warm sun.

 While they slept - no one knows how or why - but the rock inched upward, bit by bit.
 Their sleep was so deep the children didn't stir at all, and all that night the rock rose upward more and more.
-When the villagers awoke, they noticed a rocky hill taller than the highest tree that had mysteriously appeared overnight.
+When the villagers awoke, they noticed a rocky hill taller than the highest tree that had somehow mysteriously appeared overnight.

 It was Coyote, cleverest of all, who sniffed the ground around the stream, then followed the scent to the mysterious new high hill.

 "Your children must be on top," he announced.

 The villagers and animals gathered around.
 How did the rock rise up overnight?
 More important - how to get the children down?